mittulmandhan/java-interview-prep/46 wait(), notify() and notifyAll()/README.md

 Consumed: 7
 ````
 __Note:__ We can try changing time taken by producer and consumer threads to different times, and check the different outputs in different scenario.

+## If wait(), notify(), notifyAll() are used in concurrency then why these methods exist in Object class?
+* In Java, resource(object) calls the wait() method to make the current worker(current thread) release the lock on the resource and wait.
+* Resource(object) then calls notify() method to notify the waiting worker(thread) that now it is time to aquire the resource and start working again.
+* Every object has a monitor on it and monitor uses workqueue & mutex(lock) to synchronize that object.
+* So it is senseless to call wait(), and notify() on the thread.
+Hence wait() and notify() exists inside Object class so that all object can call them when synchronized.
+* Obviously Thread class also has a wait() in it because it is an indirect child of Object class but one should not call wait() on thread instead call wait() on the resource on which the thread is working.

+## What if wait(), notify(), and notifyAll() are in Thread class? what difference it could have made?
+* In Java, the object itself is the entity that is shared between threads which allows them to communicate with each other.
+* Threads have no specific knowledge of each other and they can run asynchronoulsy.
+They do not have any business in knowing about each other, they only need to know about the object/resource they are using.
+* Threads run and lock, wait, and notify on the object that they want to get access to.
+* In Java, we use objects as synchronization, mutex, and communication points between threads.
+* If wait(), notify(), and notifyAll() would have existed inside Thread class then each thread has to keep information and status of every other thread which is in the entry-set, wait-set or using the resource.
+As we know one thread can aquire multiple resources at a time, so this approach will need huge amount of space as compare to the approach we use currently.
+On the contrary, threads are keeping the data which violates the concept of independent execution.
+* Hence it is better to keep the wait(), notify(), and notifyAll() methods in the Object class.